TEAM CONNOR SPORTIVE 2021

 You descend along Grove Road before climbing to Godden Green.
 The steep descent of Carter's Hill leads you to Underriver and through Charcott.

 The route climbs past the Bough Beech reservoir and on to the feed station at Ide Hill with its beautiful views.

 Continuing on through Ide Hill village, you loop past Emmet's Gardens to climb Toy's Hill.

 The steep descent takes you to Four Elms and on to Hever, of Anne Boleyn fame.

-From Hever, the route heads back to TOFS via the villages of Mark Beech, Chiddingstone Hoath, Penshurst and Leigh.
+From Hever, the route heads back to Tonbridge via the villages of Mark Beech, Chiddingstone Hoath, Penshurst and Leigh.

 This 60 mile ride follows the same route as the Challenge 40 for the first 14.5 miles.
 Having descended to Underriver and crossed the A21 at Nizels, the route loops back towards Sevenoaks Weald and climbing Hubbard's Hill.
 The steep descent of Bayley's Hill takes you past Bore Place before climbing past the Bough Beach reservoir to the feed station and beautiful views at Ide Hill.
 Setting off again, the route goes through the village and down to Brasted before climbing Toy's Hill from the North side.

 Down the other side takes you to Four Elms, and on to Hever and on to the Ashdown Forest.
 The route climbs to the second feed station at the top of Chuck Hatch.
 The return is via Groombridge and Speldhurst.